siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 $$

-The ordinary reading starts from this $2u$ output and finds no anomalous delay.
-The loaded-fringe reading starts from the $4u$ raw overlap and predicts
-$c/2$.
-These energy-accounting relations are consistent with both readings;
-they do not by themselves decide which propagation speed is physical.
-That discrimination is what the time-of-flight experiment provides.
+The ordinary reading starts from this $2u$ output and finds no anomalous refraction or delay.
+The loaded-fringe reading starts from the $4u$ raw overlap and predicts $c/2$.
+These energy-accounting relations are consistent with both readings; they do not by themselves decide which propagation speed is physical.
+That discrimination is what the refraction and time-of-flight experiments provide.

 ---

 ## What the Experiment Decides

-This experiment tests which object should be treated as the propagating fringe after recombination:
+The experiments test which object should be treated as the propagating fringe after recombination:

-- the ordinary normalized output mode
+- the ordinary normalized output mode, with $n_{\mathrm{eff}}=1$
-- or the isolated raw constructive-interference fringe
+- or the isolated raw constructive-interference fringe, with $n_{\mathrm{eff}}=2$

+For the refraction test, if the bright fringe transmits into the glass at
+$\theta_i\gtrsim 49°$ together with the reference, the ordinary reading wins.
+If the bright fringe undergoes total internal reflection while the reference still transmits, the loaded-fringe reading is supported.

-If the measured delay matches the reference, the ordinary reading wins.
-If the measured delay approaches the $c/2$ prediction in the equal-beam limit, the loaded-fringe reading is supported.
+For the time-of-flight test, if the measured delay matches the reference, the ordinary reading wins.
+If the delay approaches the $c/2$ prediction in the equal-beam limit, the loaded-fringe reading is supported.